duochanatharvard/Homogeneous_early_20th_century_warming/README.md

 ## Quick reproduction of Figures and Tables

-After initialization, run [Quick_reproduction.m](Quick_reproduction.m), a rapper that run scripts to generate Fig. 1-4 and Table 1, as well as numbers reported in the main text.
+After initialization, run [Quick_reproduction.m](Quick_reproduction.m), a wrapper that run scripts to generate Fig. 1-4 and Table 1, as well as numbers reported in the main text.

 __[Prerequisite]__ Please make sure that you have the following dependency files downloaded and placed in corresponding directories.